< Back to Insights

 Built-To-Rent (BTR) & Single-Family-Rentals (SFR)

 The emergence of build-to-rent (BTR) and single-family rental (SFR) housing gained momentum primarily after the Great Financial Crisis.
 Significant players in the real estate market began acquiring predominately unoccupied single-family homes for rental purposes.
 This action brought stability to local housing markets, fostered economic growth, and generated several employment opportunities.
-Now, the 30-year fixed mortgage rate sits above 8%, the highest rate in 20 years, which is pushing consumers back to renting.
+Now, with the 30-year fixed mortgage rate high, it is pushing consumers back to renting.
 As “would-be” homeowners look for an alternative, SFR and BTR communities are gaining popularity.
 They offer the feeling of a home without inflated mortgage payments.

-As institutional capital continues to pour into this developing asset class at an all-time high ($60 billion in 2022), it is critical to review the macro drivers to comprehend its expanding appeal.
+As institutional capital continues to pour into this developing asset class at an all-time high, it is critical to review the macro drivers to comprehend its expanding appeal.
 From a renter’s perspective, SFR and BTR properties offer a more favorable style of living, especially for millennials and baby boomers.
 Many millennials have become renters by choice, while baby boomers have come to enjoy the flexibility these property types bring them.
 From an investor’s perspective, SFR and BTR properties offer a current low institutional exposure (as of now) and strong operational fundamentals.

 What Is Driving Demand?